-Having one of your items, like the door slightly open, is another way your toddler can meet you halfway—he gets to sleep with an item he normally doesn’t, in exchange for actually trying to sleep.
+Having one of your items is another way you can meet you halfway—he gets to sleep with an item he normally doesn’t, in exchange for actually trying to sleep.

 The item is also a special reminder of you at a time when you’re not together.
 Just as you might give him something of yours to remember you when you travel, so too can you do the same during sleep time.
 As “regular” as sleep may be to you, these hours can truly feel like time apart for him.

 So, dig through your stuff and find something he can take with him to bed.
 Maybe it’s an old stuffed toy you saved from childhood or the pillow you regularly sleep with.
 These simple items can be all it takes for a good night of sleep.